EXCLUSIVE-India regulator probing ties between Adani Group and Gulf Asia fund, say sources

 The Adani Group, whose businesses span ports, airports, power as well as the property sector, has seen its main seven listed firms lose a combined $100 billion in market value since the Hindenburg report.

-(Reporting by Jayshree P Upadhyay and Krishn Kaushik; Editing by Sumeet Chatterjee and Edwina Gibbs)
+(Reporting by Jayshree P Upadhyay and Krishn Kaushik; Editing by Sumeet Chatterjee, Edwina Gibbs and Louise Heavens)

 ((Jayshree.Pyasi@thomsonreuters.com; 9920092491; Reuters Messaging: Twitter: @jaysh88))